Jobs & Internships

 Interested in joining GPPi?
 Working with GPPi provides challenging and intellectually stimulating opportunities to address some of the most pressing global policy challenges of our time through research, policy advice, and dialogue.
 We think of ourselves as highly motivated and dedicated individuals with outstanding analytical skills, international experience, and a willingness to grow with the job.
+GPPi values diversity and is committed to building an inclusive work environment for colleagues of all backgrounds.
+If you have a question, or would like to suggest reasonable adjustments to the application process, please contact Wade Hoxtell.
 The majority of our team is based in our office in Berlin.
 Our working language is English.
 Knowledge of German (and other languages such as Mandarin, Spanish, Portuguese, Hindi, Arabic, Turkish, Russian, and French) is an asset.
+There are three main ways to join the GPPi team:

 Apply for an Open Vacancy